 Q&A with Nick: HR Landscape in Japan and Talent Trends

 ChapmanCG’s new Director in Japan, Nick Scheele, shares his views on the HR landscape in Japan, the synergy of HR and marketing, and his love of old-school CDs, food, photography and everything in between.
+Nick is originally from Christchurch, New Zealand, and has been based in Japan for almost 15 years.

 What are the HR talent trends you are noticing in Japan at present?

-The most prominent trend in the Japan HR market as we reach year end is the continuation of an ongoing theme – the shortage of talent respective to demand.
+The most prominent trend in the Japan HR market, as we reach year end, is the continuation of an ongoing theme – the shortage of talent respective to demand.
 This shortage is most keenly felt in the areas of talent acquisition and business partnering where global requirements and local conditions do not always cleanly intersect.
 We are keenly interested to see the globalization of Japanese talent over the next five years and believe this will help to encourage a mutual exchange of HR practices and processes with the global market.

 On a personal level I do feel there can be a heightened level of synergy between HR and marketing, but it needs to be carefully considered with thoughtful corporate sponsorship, and not just packaged together with a project-type mentality.
 Additionally, consideration needs to be given to which elements of HR and marketing can happily cohabitate.
 Employer branding is the logical standard bearer but we should also more closely examine the commonalities between recruitment and PR, career forums and event planning, and business partnering and corporate communications.
 More holistically, we also need to look at the commonalities of the customer journey and the employee experience, and how these can better align.